mdcnn/mdcnn.github.io/README.md

 # Lijun Zhao（赵利军）

-I'm now a Lecturer in the Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China.
+I'm now a lecturer in the Institute of Digital Media and Communication, Taiyuan University of Science and Technology, China.

 Email: leejun@tyust.edu.cn